cyechow/quicmpisandbox/ReadMe.md

 * The specs of the machine(s) running the application isn't under my control so this has to work regardless of hardware.

 ## TODO
-* Figure out why we get QUIC_STATUS_TLS_ERROR (QuicDriver::ServerLoadConfiguration: ConfigurationLoadCredential failed, 0x80072b18!) in Release but not Debug.
 * Figure out a better way to create testing SSL certificates other than adding to repository.
 * Clean up artifacts (.dll & .pem files) on project/solution clean.
 * Centralize the logging s.t. timestamp and rank # are added with each log.